mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 There is only a function that accepts a single parameter and then... returns another function!

-And then that second function accepts yet another parameter and then returns a result!
+And then that second function accepts yet another parameter and *just then* returns a result!

-To state the same thing in terms of another language, here is how you would write a function that accepts two parameters in JavaScript:
+To state the same thing in terms of another language, here is how you would write a regular function that accepts two parameters in JavaScript:

 ```js
 function add(x, y) {